wikimedia/homer/README.rst

   It is exposed to not be a blocker in case some additional data is needed that is not yet exposed by Homer explicitely.
 It could be removed in a future release.

+If any metadata is present in the ``YAML`` inventory file when using Netbox as inventory, this additional metadata ie exposed too to the templates, with the Netbox values having precedence in case of overlapping keys.

 When using Netbox to gather dynamic configuration, it's also possible to write a custom plugin in the form of a Python module that implements a class called ``NetboxDeviceDataPlugin`` that inherits from `homer.netbox.BaseNetboxDeviceData` and is in the Python ``PATH``.